 In this file, we do first add our bootstrap.min.css, dropzone.min.css.
 Then we are adding jquery.js and dropzone.js.
 Next, we create a form and attach the dropzone class to it.

 Further, we have some text displayed in our upload box.
-Also, if that image is uploaded successfully, it will show a tick unless it will display cross and error.
+Also, if that image is uploaded successfully, it will show a tick unless it displays a cross and error.

 Step 5: Configure Dropzone